tinosulzer/travis-ci-latex-pdf/README.md

 * Tectonic is ready really fast, because downloading the image is all it takes
 * The complete build time is the fastest of all methods
 * The Docker image is really small, around 50MB
+* Works with bibtex automatically

 #### Con:
 * No option (yet) to automatically deploy pdfs to GitHub
+* Doesn't work with biber (yet, though it could be made to do it)

 Build time example file: one minute